 Many people donate the usual items – dry beans, canned vegetables, soup and any other cans sitting in their pantry.
 Many people view food drives as a way to clean out their cupboards and help the community all at the same time.
 I know this has happened to you, the kids come into the kitchen right before leaving for school and say “Mom, we’re doing a food drive and today’s the last day.
 I need some cans”.
 We don’t think about it we grab a few cans and toss them in their backpack.
 I wanted to write this article to let people know that in order to provide adequate meals to the hungry we have to start thinking about exactly what a hungry person needs.

-I started thinking about the times I had to visit a food pantry when my children were younger.
+So what exactly does a hungry person need?
+I started thinking about when my children were younger and I had to visit a food pantry to make it through the month.
 I was grateful for what I received but it was extremely hard to feed my four children a weeks worth of meals out of a box that often contained: 2 cans of green beans, 2 cans of corn, 2 cans of cranberry sauce, 1 can of cherry pie filling (no crust mix), a box of mac and cheese mix, a box of pasta noodles, a jar of peanut butter, a bag of dry beans, a box of cereal, and the mystery can with no label.
 When you have nothing at home, no meat, no butter, no flour, no eggs, no milk, no bread, not even salt or pepper, it is hard to make meals out of this box.
 If you are homeless with no access to a kitchen or a can opener it is even harder.

 Unless you have actually had to visit a food pantry, you just don’t think about these things or what items people may actually need.
-Here is a list of items food pantries often need in addition to the usual canned and boxed food.
+Here is a list of items food pantries often need in addition to the usual canned and boxed non-perishable foods.

 - Baby items – diapers, wipes, powder, lotion, diaper rash creme, formula, ready made bottles and nipples, baby juice, baby food,